elopezaguilera/exoplanets/README.md

 ### Model

 The model chosen as a benchmark is a linear classifier, which considers a linear combination of the features to make the predictions.
-The model tries to linearly separate classes and bases its decisions on that.
+The model tries to linearly separate classes and bases its decisions on that [6].

 SGDClassifier is imported from sklearn using embedPy and trained on the training dataset in order to find the weights of the linear combination that better separate classes: